 You should consider your child’s age and weight when choosing either a front-facing or rear-facing car seat.
 Also, make sure that your chosen car seat meets all safety standards.

-Ensure Your Vehicle is Maintained
+For a Safe Drive Ensure Your Vehicle is Maintained

 Ensure your family is safe on the road means making sure that you can depend on your vehicle to get you there.
-Regular maintenance of your vehicle is a must, as well as making sure that you do thorough checks before any long drive.
+Regular maintenance of your vehicle is a must, as well as making sure that you do thorough checks before any long safe drive.
 This includes:

 - Making sure you have plenty gas for the journey or planning suitable gas stops if the journey is longer than a full tank